NeilGGopal/slowed-reverb/README.md

 Installation is as simple as cloning this repository and installing the packages listed above.
 To run the server:
+1. Edit the file paths in settings.py inside the lists `STATICFILES_DIRS` and `MEDIA_ROOT` on lines 31 and 35 to reflect the file paths of your static and audio files respectively.
+2. In views.py, edit the file paths on lines 22, 23, 42, 43, and 44 to have the files point to the correct locations of the audio files on your machine.
-1. Make sure you are in the same directory as manage.py and run the command `python3 manage.py runserver` (`python3` will vary depending on your Python version).
+3. Make sure you are in the same directory as manage.py and run the command `python3 manage.py runserver` (`python3` will vary depending on your Python version).
-2. Visit [localhost:8000](localhost:8000) to see the homepage.
+4. Visit [localhost:8000](localhost:8000) to see the homepage.

 ## TODO
 - Link server to a remote database to store audio files